White House: Grounds

 The White House and grounds cover just over 18 acres (about 7.3 hectares).
 Before the construction of the North Portico, most public events were entered from the South Lawn, the grading and planting of which was ordered by Thomas Jefferson.
 Jefferson also drafted a planting plan for the North Lawn that included large trees that would have mostly obscured the house from Pennsylvania Avenue.
 During the mid-to-late 19th century a series of ever larger greenhouses were built on the west side of the house, where the current West Wing is located.
 During this period, the North Lawn was planted with ornate carpet-style flowerbeds.

 The general layout of the White House grounds today is based on the 1935 design by Frederick Law Olmsted Jr. of the Olmsted Brothers firm, commissioned by President Franklin D. Roosevelt.
 During the Kennedy administration, the White House Rose Garden was redesigned by Rachel Lambert Mellon.
 The Rose Garden borders the West Colonnade.
 Bordering the East Colonnade is the Jacqueline Kennedy Garden, which was begun by Jacqueline Kennedy but completed after her husband's assassination.
-The grounds include a a tennis court, a jogging track, and a putting green.
+The grounds include a tennis court, a jogging track, and a putting green.

-On the weekend of June 23, 2006, a century-old American Elm (Ulmus americana L.) tree on the north side of the building came down during one of the many storms amid intense flooding.
-Among the oldest trees on the grounds are several magnolias (Magnolia grandiflora) planted by Andrew Jackson, including the Jackson Magnolia, reportedly grown from a sprout taken from the favorite tree of Jackson's recently deceased wife, the sprout planted after Jackson moved into the White House.
+On the weekend of June 23, 2006, a century-old American elm (Ulmus americana L.) tree on the north side of the building came down during one of the many storms amid intense flooding.
+Among the oldest trees on the grounds are several magnolias (Magnolia grandiflora) planted by Andrew Jackson, including the Jackson magnolia, reportedly grown from a sprout taken from the favorite tree of Jackson's recently deceased wife, the sprout planted after Jackson moved into the White House.
 The tree stood for over 200 years.
 In 2017, having become too weak to stand on its own, it was decided it should be removed and replaced with one of its offspring.

-Michelle Obama planted the White House's first organic garden and installed beehives on the South Lawn of the White House, which will supply organic produce and honey to the First Family and for state dinners and other official gatherings.
-In 2020, First Lady Melania Trump redesigned the Rose Garden.
-In 2025, President Donald Trump oversaw the installation of an 88-foot flagpole on each lawn and a patio to replace the grass lawn of the Rose Garden.
+Michelle Obama planted the White House's first organic garden and installed beehives on the South Lawn after White House Carpenter Charlie Brandt began beekeeping as a hobby on the complex a few years prior.
+The organic produce and honey is used in food preparation for the First Family, state dinners, and gatherings, while serving as official gifts.
+In 2026, Melania Trump installed an Executive Residence-shaped beehive on the South Lawn.

+During Donald Trump's first term, Melania Trump oversaw the design and construction of the White House Tennis Pavilion and renovated the Rose Garden.
+In 2025, President Trump initiated the installation of an 88-foot flagpole on the North and South Lawn and a granite patio replacing the Rose Garden lawn.

+In 2026, a temporary 5,000-seat arena was erected on the South Lawn for UFC Freedom 250, the only professional sporting event to be held on White House grounds.
+After the arena was dismantled, a granite helipad, designed with the presidential seal, was constructed in its place to accommodate the new Sikorsky VH-92 Patriot Marine One, whose powerful rotor wash uprooted grass and created hazardous debris.